-Sometimes, it is not a lack of strength, flexibility, or time that is our biggest hurdle when it comes to exercise; rather, it is the lack of that crucial quality called motivation.
+Sometimes, it is not a lack of strength, flexibility, or time that is our biggest hurdle when it comes to exercise; instead, it is the lack of that critical quality called motivation.
 The very best sports coaches know just as much about psychology, as they do about endurance, technique, and tactics.
-They know how to help you overcome fear, laziness and tiredness, and to interest you in exercise for reasons you may not have even been aware of.
+They know how to help you overcome fear, laziness, and tiredness, and to interest you in exercise for reasons you may not have even been aware of.
 For instance, you may know that regular workouts can tone you up and help you build muscle, but did you know they also have powerful mental benefits for people of all ages?

 Exercise and the Brain

 Studies have shown that people who exercise in their senior years can protect their brain against age-related changes.
 Psychologists and neuroimaging experts at the University of Edinburgh found that those aged 70+ who exercised regularly had less brain shrinkage than those who are not physically active.
 More significant brain shrinkage is linked to memory, and cognitive problems, leading researchers to conclude that exercise is a powerful way to keep the brain healthy.

 People who exercise have better mental health.
 A recent study relied on MRI images to find that intense exercise increases levels of important neurotransmitters, which drive communications between the brain cells that are responsible for our physical and emotional health.
 Depression is often characterised by depleted neurotransmitters, which return to normal when mental health is restored.
 Exercise is also a powerful, natural, and affordable antidote to anxiety.
 As noted by Jasper Smits, an expert in anxiety, "Exercise can fill the gap for people who cannot receive traditional therapies because of cost or lack of access, or who do not want to because of the perceived social stigma associated with these treatments."